FloatingArrayDesign/FAModel/famodel/ontology/README.md

   heading_adjust: 0 # heading adjustment for the platforms
 ```

-To specify the location of each platform individually, you must use the array table section.
+Alternatively, to specify the location of each platform individually, you must use the array table section.
-The array section summarizes the floating wind turbines in the array.
-The
-section inputs a list where each entry corresponds to a wind turbine.
+The section inputs a list where each entry corresponds to a wind turbine.
 The ID serves as a method to identify the specific turbine system.

 As such, each list entry should have a unique ID, but the ID type (string, int, etc) is up to the user.
 The turbineID and platformID are specified for each list entry,
 connecting to details in the [Turbine](#turbines) and [Platform](#platforms) sections.
 This allows the user to easily
 specify different turbine or platform types throughout the array.
 Similarly, the mooringID is included and refers to the [mooring_systems](#mooring-systems) section.
 This allows the user to set up general mooring systems to be used throughout the array.
 Additionally, the x and y locations are input and the heading adjustment.
-The heading adjustment refers to a rotation of the mooring system, relative to how it is defined in the mooring_systems section.
+The heading adjustment (clockwise with 0 due North) refers to a rotation of the platform.
+The headings of any mooring lines and cables associated with that platform are then provided in their respective sections relative to the platform heading.
 This allows the user to
 easily define a single mooring system for various rotations throughout the array.

-Alternatively, the mooringID can be set to zero and the mooring system can be
-input in the [array_mooring](#array-mooring) section.
+Alternatively, the mooringID can be set to zero and the each mooring line can individually be described  in the [array_mooring](#array-mooring) section.

 ```yaml
 array: